 - read sample contracts – pay special attention to the appliances you already have and read about how the policies may treat claims on these in particular

 - find and choose a reputable company

-So, how do you measure the value of a home warranty?
+How do you measure the value of a home warranty?
 If you end up paying less for the warranty than what you’d pay for in-home repairs without it, you know you’ve got a good deal.
-If budgeting for emergencies is something that’s hard for you, a home warranty might also be a good idea (forcing you to pay for something monthly rather than all at once)
+If budgeting for emergencies is something that’s hard for you, a home warranty might also be a good idea (forcing you to pay for something monthly rather than all at once).